hashicorp/consul/website/source/docs/connect/configuration.html.md

 If you would like to use Envoy as your Connect proxy you will need to [enable gRPC](/docs/agent/options.html#grpc_port).

-Additionally if you plan on using the observability features of connect, it can be convenient to configure your proxies and services using [configuration entries](/docs/agent/config_entries.html) which you can interact with using the CLI or API, or by creating configuration entry files.
+Additionally if you plan on using the observability features of Connect, it can be convenient to configure your proxies and services using [configuration entries](/docs/agent/config_entries.html) which you can interact with using the CLI or API, or by creating configuration entry files.
 You will want to enable